Faculty & Staff Directory

 |Curriculum vitae:||Download PDF|

-Caroline is an Associate Professor in the Geography Department at the University of South Carolina.
+Caroline Nagel is Associate Professor and Chair of the Geography Department at the University of South Carolina.
 She received her B.A. in Political Science and Latin American Studies from the University of California Berkeley, and her M.A. and Ph.D. in Geography from the University of Colorado, Boulder.
 Prior to her arrival at USC, Caroline was a post-doctoral fellow at the University of Kentucky and a lecturer in Geography at Loughborough University (United Kingdom).
 Caroline is Chair of the Urban Geography Specialty Group of the American Association Geographers, and she serves on the editorial boards of Arab World Geographer and Political Geography.
-She also has a campus-wide role as director of the Islamic World Studies Program.
-Caroline will be on sabbatical during the 2016-2017 academic year.

 Caroline is a broadly trained human geographer whose interests lie at the intersection of urban, cultural, and political geography.
 As a migration specialist, Caroline has long been interested in the politics of identity, integration, and citizenship in immigrant-receiving contexts.
 Her work on British Arab and Arab American activists (with Lynn Staeheli) and on Christian outreach to immigrants in the U.S. South (with Patricia Ehrkamp) has explored themes of transnationalism, ethnic formation, multicultural discourse, immigrant activism, and religious identity.
 Underlying all of her work on migration is a concern with the everyday, place-based production and negotiation of social membership and belonging.
 Her years of teaching and research on immigration are reflected in her 2016 book, co-authored with Liz Mavroudi, entitled Global Migration: Patterns, Processes, and Politics (Routledge).
 Caroline also has an interest in Lebanon that stems from her work on Arab immigrants.
 Having visited Lebanon shortly after the country’s civil war, Caroline returned as a Fulbright scholar in 2010-11 and was based at the American University of Beirut.
 Her work on Lebanon has focused on the redevelopment of Beirut and the role of NGOs in producing new citizenship discourses in a fragmented political landscape.
-She is affiliated with the YouCitizen research project at Durham University (United Kingdom), which explores youth citizenship in post-conflict societies, including Lebanon.
+Caroline’s current research explores the political subjectivities of young Christians who participate in short-term overseas missions.
+This research asks how young people come to understand themselves as being in community with, and as having obligations to, faraway people and places.
+It also examines the tensions and overlaps between ideas of Christian mission and more secular conceptions of ‘global citizenship’ and humanitarianism.

 GEOG 121: Globalization and World Regions